-Water boards send equipment to Ukraine
+Water authorities send equipment to Ukraine

 Emergency aid